Respiratory Health in a Pandemic

-The 21 – 27 June is Love Your Lungs Week 2021.
-Every year, the British Lung Foundation campaign to raise awareness for lung health, and we are pleased to be supporting them.
+The 21 – 27 June is Love Your Lungs Week 2022.
+Every year, the British Lung Foundation campaigns to raise awareness for lung health, and we are pleased to be supporting them.

 Lung conditions affect over 10 million people in the UK, and over 6 million people regularly take prescribed lung medication every year.
 As the third biggest cause of death in the country, respiratory diseases must be taken extremely seriously.

-Love Your Lungs Week is an especially important campaign in 2021 as the Covid-19 virus continues to sweep the country, attacking the respiratory systems of those infected.
+Love Your Lungs Week is an especially important campaign in 2022 as the Covid-19 virus continues to be a danger to us, attacking the respiratory systems of those infected.
 Protecting your lungs has never been more important.

 Even before the pandemic, lung conditions had a significant prevalence in the UK.
 As reported by Cancer Research UK, there were 47,838 cases of lung cancer between 2015-2017, and between 2016-2018, there were 35,137 deaths caused by it.
 The good news is, mortality rates for lung cancer have fallen over the last decade, and are projected to further decrease in the future.

 On the other hand, cancer isn’t the only common respiratory risk.
 The combined statistics of other lung diseases present an even greater threat to life.
 Someone dies from lung disease every five minutes in the UK – totalling over 100,000 deaths each year.
 Thankfully, many of these conditions, such as asthma, pneumonia and COPD are treatable and manageable.

 If you are living with one of these and require the use of our Inhaler Technique Service, click here.